 The progress of the informal group will be reported to GRPE orally or as an informal document by the Chairperson(s) or another participant of the group.

-All working papers should be distributed in digital form.
-A specific website created in the UNECE wiki pages (https://wiki.unece.org/pages/viewpage.action?pageId=63308245) is available and link will be notified to all related parties.
+All working papers should be distributed in digital format.
+A specific website created in the UNECE wiki is available https://wiki.unece.org/pages/viewpage.action?pageId=63308245.

 Timeline:

-The plan below is indicative only.
-It will be regularly reviewed and updated to reflect the latest situation onprogress and feasibility of the timeline.
+The plan below is for indicative purposes only.
+It will be reviewed and updated regularly to reflect the latest status of progress and the feasibility of the timeline.

-2022-2025: Meetings of the working group continued on the following activities:
+2025-2028: Meetings of the working group continued on the following activities:

+Transposition of UN GTR No. 2 into UN Regulation No. 40.

-Power and Torque determination
+Maximum Power and Torque determination.

-Battery Electric Vehicles (incl. range determination) Deterioration Factors in UN GTR on Durability.
+Battery Electric Vehicles (including range determination).

-Deterioration Factors in UN GTR on Durability.
+Deterioration Factors in UN GTR No. 23.
 Revision of deterioration factors for mathematical test procedure of durability testing.

-Transposition of UN GTR No. 2 into UN Regulation.

 Other potential items

-January 2023: Transmission to GRPE of the list of future activities with a planning and an ad interim report for the period from June 2020-January 2023.

 ____________________